awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 ### Creating an Aurora read replica<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Create"></a>

 You can create an Aurora read replica for an RDS for PostgreSQL DB instance by using the console or the AWS CLI\.
+The option to create an Aurora read replica is available only if the AWS Region offers a compatible Aurora PostgreSQL version\.
+That is, it's available only if there's an Aurora PostgreSQL version that is the same as the RDS for PostgreSQL version or a higher minor version in the same major version family\.

 #### Console<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Create.Console"></a>